JRinderer/LUSCC/Notes.md

 4. Build the parser
 5. Build the code_gen

+##General Rules
+Our Simple C language will require a main funciton.
+This function must be declared VOID.
+It's position must be the last function in our file.

 ##The Scanner
 The scanner is one of the most important parts of the programming; it runs through our source code and generates tokens for us.
 There are a variety of approaches to building the scanner, the one I'll use will create a .scn file.
 This .scn